-Blend’s vision is for every teacher to feel confident delivering quality, innovative learning.
-Every student has engaging learning experiences and opportunities to think creatively and critically.
-It’s about squeezing the most out of every teachable moment, by blending digital technologies, science or STEM together in meaningful local curriculum contexts for students, to get them thinking deeply.
+Blend’s vision is for every teacher to feel confident delivering quality, innovative learning and for every student to have engaging learning experiences and opportunities to think creatively and critically.
+It’s about squeezing the most out of every teachable moment.
+We blend digital technologies, science or STEM together in meaningful local curriculum contexts, to get students to thinking deeply.

-MOE Accredited consultants work with leadership, teaching teams and students facilitating through strategic planning, hands-on workshops, in class modelling and support to create successful pedagogical change.
+MOE Accredited consultants work with leadership, teaching teams and students facilitating our shared vision, strategic planning, hands-on workshops, in class modelling and support to create successful pedagogical change.

 We have been working with a number of schools supporting them with

 Online program set-up (e.g. Google, Microsoft Suite, Skype, Zoom, Seesaw) to connect with students or parents

 Pedagogical support for teaching and learning at a distance

 Development of lessons plans, resources and hard pack material

 CHECK OUT WHAT HAPPENED AT THE DIGI-TECH SHOWCASE